 - Crew/Labor (e.g. director, cinematographer, grip, talent, production assistant)

 - In-State Travel (e.g. mileage, accommodation, per diem, rental vehicles, gas)

 - Marketing (e.g. graphic design, ad buys, web design, publicist)

 - Production Rentals (e.g. camera, lighting, sound, props, tents, scissor lift, trucks, portable restrooms, generators)

 - Professional Services (e.g. insurance, legal, accounting, payroll)

 - Support Services (e.g. sanitation, construction, security, dry cleaning, florist, craft services)

-Expenses that fall outside of the identified eligible expenses for the project may not be included as part of the grant request or the required cash match.
-Applicants that include ineligible or inflated expenses in the grant request or cash match will be considered ineligible.
+Expenses that fall outside of the identified eligible expenses for the project may not be included as part of the grant request.
+Applicants that include ineligible or inflated expenses in the grant request will be considered ineligible.
 Ineligible grant request and match expenses include:

 - Budget shortfalls